 It also seeks to help inculcate in girls the virtue and true sense of feminism so as to guard against and overcome all sort of inferiority complex and gender inequality.

-Despite all the above experiences, the club is faced with numerous challenges, according to its founder, a teacher, youth activist and Pastor, Mr. Jones Obiri Mawusi.
+Despite all the above experiences, the club is faced with numerous challenges, according to its founder, a teacher, youth activist and a true devoted man of God, Mr. Jones Obiri Mawusi.

 Out of the challenges he enumerated include, financial constraints, inadequate time allocation for club meetings, poor patronage of the Girls Club by teachers, lack of appropriate meeting place and lack of self-control on part of the girls in giving themselves to men.